best-practicers/reviews/reviews/ethblock.art/documentation.md

     * Helpful with outlining structure / functionality
     * Arrows in `Contracts` chart could be less hectic
     * `Contracts` chart missing functions
+    * Flow charts would benefit from including the version so it is clear which model is current

 ---
 ### `contracts/`